dreardon/workload_identity_github_terraform/README.md

 ## Prerequisites
 <ul type="square">
-<li>An existing Google Project, this is where permissions will be set and terraform will be executed.
+<li>An existing Google Project, this is where permissions will be set and Terraform runs will be targeted.
 You will need to reference its PROJECT_ID later in this setup</li>

 ```
-export PROJECT_ID=[Project ID for where terraform will be executed]
+export PROJECT_ID=[Project_ID for Terraform]
 ```

 <li>The following environment variables set in Github </li>